KelvinShadewing/KyrodianLegends/README.md

 ***Cold Front***

-A group of paengi pirates that have blue feathers and use a variety of ice-related attacks.
+A group of hidegvin pirates that have blue feathers and use a variety of ice-related attacks.
 The pengrunt sprite found in `res/kl` can be used as a basis for their design.

 ***Biometal***